 The AirComfy Ease Travel Pillow gets a nod from our judges not just for its price point but for its versatility and appeal to outdoor enthusiasts — essentially, this is a travel version of a backpacking pillow.
-Like many of the best sleeping pads on the market, this minute travel pillow utilizes a combination of air and insulating foam to provide a more substantial feel than many other inflatable options.
-Unlike the shapes of other travel pillows, this one offers an intuitive versatility, doubling as both neck and lumbar support.
-It is also one of the smallest and lightest pillows we tested, easily packing away in an included stuff sack that will clip to any luggage on a carabiner.
+Like many of the best sleeping pads on the market, this diminutive travel pillow utilizes a combination of air and insulating foam to provide a more substantial feel than many other inflatable options.
+Unlike the shapes of other travel pillows, this one offers versatility, providing both neck and lumbar support.
+It is also one of the smallest and lightest pillows we tested, easily packing away in an included stuff sack that clips to any luggage on a carabiner.

-While this travel pillow comes with a strap to help secure it to a headrest, the elastic band doesn't tighten very well, and as a result, this small pillow easily slips out of position if you're tossing and turning.
-And although it doubles as both back and neck support, the specific shape means that it is really designed for head-back naps, and doesn't work well at all for side sleeping — it is difficult to find a supportive and comfortable position when leaning against a window.
-Still, for the globe-trotting, backpack-living vagabond and weight-conscious business traveler alike, the size, comfort, and versatility of the AirComfy Ease make it a valuable addition to any travel kit.
+Though this travel pillow comes with a strap to help secure it to a headrest, the elastic band doesn't tighten very well, and as a result, this small pillow easily slips out of position if you're tossing and turning.
+Although it doubles as both back and neck support, the specific shape means that it is really designed for head-back naps, and doesn't work well at all for side sleeping — it is difficult to find a supportive and comfortable position when leaning against a window.
+Still, for the globe-trotting, backpack-living vagabond, or weight-conscious business traveler, the size, comfort, and versatility of the AirComfy Ease make it a valuable addition to any travel kit.